Aldershot: The Wesleyan Church

-The former Wesleyan church on Grosvenor Road has a 100-foot tower that can be seen for miles around the town and which is described as " the only significant tower in the town".
+The former Wesleyan church on Grosvenor Road has a 100-foot tower that can be seen for miles around the town and which is described as "the only significant tower in the town".
 Opened in 1877, the church served the Methodists of Aldershot for over 100 years and could seat 1,150 people until its closure in 1988.
-Today the original complex of church, Soldiers' Home and Hall has been converted into offices, a dental surgery, gymnasium and homes.
+Today, the original complex of church, Soldiers' Home and Hall, has been converted into offices, a dental surgery, gymnasium and homes.

 Aldershot Buddhist Centre

-Aldershot Buddhist Centre is a Buddhist temple and community centre catering for the Buddhists of Aldershot and surrounding area which is billed as the United Kingdom's first Buddhist community centre.
-With the influx of large numbers of Nepalis into the area in recent years giving Rushmoor the largest Buddhist community in the United Kingdom, a need for a temple and community centre to cater for their spiritual and secular needs was required.
-The Centre was formally opened on the High Street by the 14th Dalai Lama in June 2015.
+Aldershot Buddhist Centre is a Buddhist temple and community centre catering for the Buddhists of Aldershot and surrounding area, which is billed as the United Kingdom's first Buddhist community centre.
+With the influx of large numbers of Nepalis into the area in recent years giving Rushmoor the largest Buddhist community in the United Kingdom, a temple and community centre to cater for their spiritual and secular needs was required.
+The centre was formally opened on the High Street by the 14th Dalai Lama in June 2015.

 Union Building

-When a small party of NCOs and men of the Royal Engineers arrived in November 1853 in the area that is today Princes Gardens they were the first soldiers to arrive in Aldershot.
-At this time the area was heathland with the only building in sight being the Union Poor House, built in 1629 as a sub-manor for the Tichborne family and later used as the local workhouse and a school.
+When a small party of NCOs and men of the Royal Engineers arrived in November 1853 in the area that is today Princes Gardens, they were the first soldiers to arrive in Aldershot.
+At this time, the area was heathland with the only building in sight being the Union Poor House, built in 1629 as a sub-manor for the Tichborne family and later used as the local workhouse and a school.
 It was one of five permanent local buildings purchased by the War Department in 1854 as part of the development of the new Aldershot Camp, and was used by the Army from 1854 to 1879 as No 2 Station Hospital.
-In later years it saw a variety of uses before being redeveloped as flats.
+In later years, it saw a variety of uses before being redeveloped as flats.

-Transport and communications
+Transport

+Aldershot railway station is a stop on the Alton Line; South Western Railway runs services between London Waterloo, Alton, Guildford and Ascot.

-Aldershot is close to several major roads, including the M3, and the A3.
-Its nearest dual-carriageway roads are the A31 to its south, heading east towards Guildford and the A3, and the A331 to its east, heading north towards Farnborough and the M3.
+Aldershot is close to several major roads, including the M3 and the A3.
+Its nearest dual-carriageway roads are the A31 to the south, which heads east towards Guildford and the A3; to the east, the A331 which heads north towards Farnborough and the M3.

-Farnborough Airport is 5 miles away, Heathrow is 29 miles, and Gatwick is 43 miles away.

-Aldershot railway station and bus station are both situated off Station Road.
-From the railway station, South Western Railway run services to London Waterloo, Alton, Guildford and Ascot.

-Aldershot bus station is the terminus for many bus services in the Aldershot Urban Area; it also services buses from further afield.

 Bus services from Aldershot are provided by Stagecoach South.
+Since the closure of Aldershot bus station in May 2023, passengers now access services at various on-street stops around the town centre.
 National Express coach services operate between London Victoria and Portsmouth twice a day.

+Farnborough Airport is located 5 miles away, with Heathrow 29 miles and Gatwick 43 miles away.